 The University at Albany is using social media to make meaningful connections around the globe.
-Social platforms, including Facebook, Twitter, LinkedIn, blogs, and YouTube, make the excellent academic programs, achievements and initiatives taking place at the University even more accessible.
+Social media platforms, including Facebook, Twitter, LinkedIn, Instagram, YouTube and Pinterest make the excellent academic programs, achievements and initiatives taking place at the University even more accessible.

 It is important for the University community to be aware of social media because these social technologies can help create and nurture relationships, share information, advance knowledge, raise awareness, build support, participate in important conversations and collaborate on new ideas.

 “Talk” on social media like you would talk to real people in professional situations.
 Avoid overly "composed" language.
 Consider content that's open-ended and invites interaction.
 Encourage comments.

 It’s your Responsibility.